cisco-intersight/terraform-provider-intersight/website/docs/d/equipment_chassis.html.markdown

 * `connection_status`:(string)This field identifies the connectivity status for the chassis enclosure.
 * `description`:(string)This field is to provide description for chassis model.
 * `device_mo_id`:(string)
-* `dn`:(string)
+* `dn`:(string)The Distinguished Name unambiguously identifies an object in the system.
 * `fault_summary`:(int)
 * `model`:(string)This field identifies the model of the given component.
 * `moid`:(string)The unique identifier of this Managed Object instance.
 * `name`:(string)This field identifies the name for the chassis enclosure.
-* `object_type`:(string)The concrete type of this complex type.The ObjectType property must be set explicitly by API clients when the type is ambiguous.
-In all other cases, the ObjectType is optional.
-The type is ambiguous when a managed object contains an array of nested documents, and the documents in the arrayare heterogeneous, i.e. the array can contain nested documents of different types.
+* `object_type`:(string)The fully-qualified type of this managed object, i.e. the class name.This property is optional.
+The ObjectType is implied from the URL path.If specified, the value of objectType must match the class name specified in the URL path.
 * `oper_state`:(string)
 * `part_number`:(string)Part Number identifier for the chassis enclosure.
 * `pid`:(string)This field identifies the Product ID for the chassis enclosure.
 * `platform_type`:(string)
 * `product_name`:(string)This field identifies the Product Name for the chassis enclosure.
 * `revision`:(string)
-* `rn`:(string)
+* `rn`:(string)The Relative Name uniquely identifies an object within a given context.
 * `serial`:(string)This field identifies the serial of the given component.
 * `sku`:(string)This field identifies the Stock Keeping Unit for the chassis enclosure.
 * `vendor`:(string)This field identifies the vendor of the given component.